-I say this a lot: I’m the biggest hater of heavy traffic.
-But, guess what?
-Our quick Tagaytay escape was still worth it.
-While the breeze in the city isn’t as cool as it used to be, our long-time favourite spots still filled our hearts.
-The smallness of the city makes it perfect for a weekend getaway.
-In just two days, there are already so many things to do in Tagaytay!
+When you live in Metro Manila, you will every so often need a quick escape from the scorching heat.
+For breezy cities near the region, Tagaytay always tops the list.
+Admittedly, the breeze isn’t as cool as it used to be, but our long-time favourite spots in the city still fill our hearts.
+The smallness of the destination makes it perfect for a weekend getaway; in just 24 hours, you can already find so many things to do in Tagaytay.

 1. Drink coffee with a view

-With multiple eateries lining up alongside one another, the bulalohan strip at the Mahogany Market is a diamond in the rough.
+With multiple eateries lining up beside one another, the bulalohan strip at the Mahogany Market is a diamond in the rough.
 Once you step into the place, servers will instantly compete for your attention and ask you to try out their bulalo.
-In other words: this is a good place to haggle for a meal.
-Some servers would provide you a free cup of kapeng barako, while others would promise you good bone marrow.
+In other words: this is an excellent place to haggle for a meal.
+Some servers would even bribe you with a free cup of kapeng barako, while others would promise you good bone marrow.
 The place may not have the best view, but it offers an authentic Tagaytay experience you can’t miss.

 3. Buy flowers and herbs